Yoga Hakwon

 Yoga (a.k.a.
 Yoga Hakwon, Yoga School, Yoga Academy, Yoga Class, Yoga Institute) is a 2009 South Korean horror film directed by Yoon Jae-yeon.

+It is later followed by a stand-alone sequel, The Cursed Lesson, which was released in Nov 18, 2020.

 Plot

 Hyo-jeong is a co-host of a lingerie show on a shopping channel.
 However, she loses her job to her younger, more glamorous, rival, and she also gets into a conflict with her boyfriend, Dong-hoon.
 Deciding to calm herself, Hyo-jeong heeds an old friend, Seon-hwa's advice to take up yoga class for a week.
 Her yoga colleagues include the jolly but demented In-soon, the failed actress Yeon-joo, the troubled mother Yoo-kyeong, and the quiet Bo-ra.
 The class is taught by the cryptic instructor Na-ni, who states the following rules: 1.
 Don't eat, 2.
 Don't take a shower within an hour after training, 3.
 Don't talk with the outsider, 4.
 Don't look into the mirrors and 5.
 Don't go outside.
 Na-ni also informs the class that the owner of the yoga school, the former 1970s actress Kan Mi-hee, will join the class on the seventh day.

 The five women are suspicious that something is amiss with the school and Na-ni herself.
 Nevertheless, they continue to undergo intensive training and even start to bicker with each other as they attempt to achieve Kundalini (the "coiled serpent" energy) as promised by Na-ni.
 Meanwhile, Dong-hoon, who likes to watch Mi-hee's films during her heyday, tries to contact Mi-hee's frequent collaborating director, Kang Hee-joong, only to find him dead with his eye gouged out in his house.
 Recognizing Seon-Hwa, whom he met just before he discovered Hee-jong's corpse, as Hyo-jeong's friend, he confronts her to ask for Hyo-jeong's whereabouts.
 Refusing to answer, Seon-Hwa heads down the street only to be hit by an oncoming car.
 Dong-hoon finally contacts a janitor who formerly worked in Hee-jong's studio, learning that Mi-hee might have something to do with the death of her substitute in her final film after she was fired.